The Dead Cone Effect in Heavy-Quark Jets: A Unified Study from Charm and Bottom to Top: Introduction

 The suppression of gluon radiation at small angles from energetic heavy quarks, known as the \emph{dead cone effect}, is a fundamental prediction of perturbative Quantum Chromodynamics (QCD).
 For a heavy quark of mass $m_Q$ and energy $E_Q$, gluon emission is suppressed for angles $\Theta\lesssim\Theta_0$ with $\Theta_0=m_Q/E_Q$~\cite{Dokshitzer:1991fc,Dokshitzer:1991fd}.
 This effect modifies both the angular structure and the momentum spectra of particles produced by heavy-quark initiated jets.
 The angular distribution of gluons from the splitting process $Q\to Q+g$ is obtained as

 where $\alpha_S$ is the strong coupling constant and $C_F=4/3$ is the QCD colour factor~\cite{Dokshitzer:1991fc,Dokshitzer:1991fd}.
 With large emission angles $\Theta\gg \Theta_0$ the gluon radiation angular and momentum spectra are predicted to become identical to those of a light quark.
-This progression from stable heavy quarks to the unstable top quark allows us to explore QCD radiation dynamics over more than two orders of magnitude in quark mass.
+By comparing the production of the heavy quarks c, b, and t, one can explore QCD radiation dynamics over more than two orders of magnitude in quark mass.
 The first evidence for the dead cone effect has been reported by the ALICE collaboration at the LHC on c-quark jets based on an angular analysis and QCD MC simulations \cite{ALICE:2021aqk}.
 In our subsequent analysis the effect has been established in momentum distributions of hadrons for c- and b-quark jets in direct comparison with QCD-MLLA predictions~\cite{Kluth:2023umf}.